erinvdoyle/instatrip/README.md

 Crave the magic of adventure but need the security of cold, hard data?
 Welcome to **InstaTrip**, your source for perfectly planned travel spontaneity (courtesy of a Google Sheet)

-InstaTrip asks you a few simple questions (nothing too deep :sweat_smile:), then compiles a hand-picked list of European destinations based on your preferences.
+InstaTrip asks you a few simple questions (nothing too deep!), then compiles a hand-picked list of European destinations based on your preferences.
 Fancy a quick solo trip to Bucharest?
 A hen party in Amsterdam?
 Maybe a spicy weekend for two in Istanbul?
 We’ve got you covered.
 We'll match the occasion of your trip to your chosen interests: Shopping? *Check.* Dining? *Absolutely.* Nightlife? *Cheers!*

 But that's not all, folks.
 InstaTrip even saves you the trouble of flight searching.
 Thanks to the Ryanair API, we’ll show you the cheapest ticket to your destination.
-So no need to spend hours searching for flights-- that's time better spent agonizing over how to fit your entire wardrobe + toiletries into a 40cm x 20cm bag :fearful:
+Decision fatigue is real so let us help you.
+No need to spend hours searching for flights-- that's time better spent agonizing over how to fit your entire wardrobe + toiletries into a 40cm x 20cm bag :fearful:

 Don't forget your passport!